NomicFoundation/hardhat/docs/guides/waffle-testing.md

 expect(await greeter.greet()).to.equal("Hola, mundo!");
 ```

 We can modify the state of a contract in the same way we read from it.
 Calling `setGreeting` will set a new greeting message.
-After the `Promise` is resolved, we execute another test to verify that the greeting effectively changed.
+After the `Promise` is resolved, we perform another assertion to verify that the greeting effectively changed.

 ### Testing from a different account